piltie/Bunny-Shop/README.md

 # Bunny Shop
 » This website mimics a mascot-based e-commerce, selling all sorts of bunny and cute animals merchandise.

-» HTML5, CSS3 & Javascript
+» HTML5, CSS3 & Javascript.

 https://gleeful-sprite-02fdf4.netlify.app/